Serhetabat

-Serhetabat (/tk/), formerly Kushka (Кушка; Guşgy), is a city in Tagtabazar District, Mary Province, southern Turkmenistan.
-Serhetabat lies in the valley of the Kushk River.
-The population was 5,200 in 1991.
-It is immediately opposite Torghundi, Afghanistan, with which it is connected by a road and a gauge railway.
+Serhetabat (/tk/), formerly known as Guşgy or Kushka (Кушка), is a city in Tagtabazar District, Mary Province,Turkmenistan.
+Serhetabat lies in the valley of the Guşgy River, bordering Afghanistan.
+The city mirrors Torghundi, Afghanistan, with which it is connected by a road and a gauge railway.
+In 2022, it had a population of 16,038 people.

 Etymology

 The name of the city is a Turkmen borrowing from Persian سرحدآباد, consisting of two words: سرحد meaning "border" and آباد meaning "inhabited place" (commonly used as a Persian suffix for naming places, such as Khorramabad, a city in Iran, and Ashgabat, the capital of Turkmenistan).
 The name of the city corresponds to its geographic location on the Turkmenistan-Afghanistan border.
 A historical part of the Iranian city Karaj shares the same name, Sarhadabad.

-Gushgy is a Turkmenized form of the Persian word kushk (کوشک), a term referring to mountain forts.
+Guşgy is a Turkmenized form of the Persian word kushk (کوشک), a term referring to mountain forts.
 In 1885 after taking the Panjdeh oasis Russian troops constructed a fort on the site of present-day Serhetabat and named it for the village of Kush in Afghanistan.
+Guşgy is also the name of the river flowing beside the city.

 The Turkmenistan government changed the name to Serhetabat on 29 December 1999 by Parliamentary Resolution HM-67.